- Greek cuisine consists mainly of fresh seafood, fruit, and legumes, and knowing where to eat is crucial!

 As dinner or as a hangover cure, Athens’ food is a good enough reason, in and of itself, for someone to move to Greece.
 In typical Greek fashion, the Athenian food scene has its own long and valuable history, offering happiness in just one bite!

 Why not discover the very best of where to eat in Athens with our Athens for Foodies tour, where you will visit artisanal eateries and try delicious traditional dishes from across Greece?

 What's more, if you want to taste everything that Athens has to offer and combine it with a tasting of Greek wines in a cozy local wine bar, our Night Food, and Wine Tasting will help you do exactly that!

 Whatever your preferences are, we are sure to have a common objective: good food!
-Follow our guide to the best places to eat in Athens and we promise you won’t regret not even one calorie consumed!
+Follow our guide to the best places to eat in Athens, or just book one of our Greece vacation packages, including a stop in Athens; we promise you won’t regret not even one calorie consumed!

 Where can I find vegetarian or vegan restaurants in Athens?